chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 ---
 #### 2.4 Wireframe the Primary Screens

+**_Objective:_** Create a low-fidelity sketch to show what content and components are on each page.

+**_How?_**
-**_Objective:_** Now lay out the relevant content and components for each of your app’s pages.
+1. Now lay out the relevant content and components for each of your app’s pages.
 Again, a low-fidelity sketch is enough to get started.

-**_How?_**
-1. ...
-2. ...

 **_Resources:_**